Getting started#

 Dependencies#

-To run this notebook, dependencies must be installed. the recommended method is to use our developpment conda environment (preffered).
-Instruction can be found here to install all optional dependancies.
+To run this notebook, dependencies must be installed. the recommended method is to use our development conda environment (preferred).
+Instruction can be found here to install all optional dependencies.
 The other method is to install only required packages using the command line below:

 [1]: